royeshmalvankar/FullStackBackEnd/README.md

 Process:
 The user sends a request to create a resource (e.g., add a product).
 The server checks the user’s role from the JWT payload.
-If authorized, the server processes the request; otherwise, it returns an error (e.g., 403 Forbidden).
+If authorized, the server processes the request; otherwise, it returns an error (e.g., 403 Forbidden).</br>
 B. Read (GET)
 Authorization: Generally available to all authenticated users, but can be restricted based on user roles for certain resources.
 Process:
 The user requests data (e.g., view products).
-The server checks the user's role; if the user is permitted, the server retrieves the requested data.
+The server checks the user's role; if the user is permitted, the server retrieves the requested data.</br>
 C. Update (PATCH/PUT)
 Authorization: Usually restricted to the owner of the resource (e.g., the seller of a product) or admin.
 Process:
 The user sends a request to update a resource.
 The server checks the user’s role and whether they own the resource.
-If authorized, the server updates the resource; otherwise, it returns an error.
+If authorized, the server updates the resource; otherwise, it returns an error.</br>
 D. Delete (DELETE)
 Authorization: Typically restricted to the owner of the resource or admin.
 Process:
 The user requests to delete a resource.
 The server checks the user’s role and ownership of the resource.
-If authorized, the server deletes the resource; otherwise, it returns an error.
+If authorized, the server deletes the resource; otherwise, it returns an error.</br>

 <h1>DEPLOYMENT INSTRUCTION</h1>

 Step-by-Step Deployment Instructions for Render
 1. Create a Render Account
-If you don’t have an account yet, go to Render.com and sign up for an account.
+If you don’t have an account yet, go to Render.com and sign up for an account.</br>

 2. Prepare Your Application
 Ensure your application is running locally without issues.
-This includes confirming all dependencies are installed and the server starts correctly.
+This includes confirming all dependencies are installed and the server starts correctly.</br>

 Add a start script in your package.json file if you haven't already:
 {
   "scripts": {
     "start": "node index.js"
   }
-}
+}</br>

 3. Push Your Code to GitHub or GitLab
 Render requires your code to be in a Git repository (GitHub, GitLab, or Bitbucket).
-Push your local code to your preferred Git provider.
+Push your local code to your preferred Git provider.</br>

 4. Create a New Web Service on Render
-Log in to Render and click on the New button in the top right corner, then select Web Service.
+Log in to Render and click on the New button in the top right corner, then select Web Service.</br>

 Connect Your Repository:
 Select your Git provider (e.g., GitHub, GitLab).
 Authorize Render to access your repositories if prompted.
-Choose the repository that contains your Node.js application.
+Choose the repository that contains your Node.js application.****
 Configure the Web Service:

-Name: Give your service a name.
+Name: Give your service a name.</br>
-Environment: Choose Node.
+Environment: Choose Node.</br>
-Build Command: You can leave it as the default or set it to: npm install
+Build Command: You can leave it as the default or set it to:</br>
+npm install</br>
-Start Command:
+Start Command:</br>
-npm start
+npm start</br>
-Region: Choose the region that is closest to your users for better performance.
+Region: Choose the region that is closest to your users for better performance.</br>
-Set Up Environment Variables:
+Set Up Environment Variables:</br>

 In the "Environment" section, click on "Add Environment Variable".
 Add your environment variables (e.g., MONGO_URI, JWT_SECRET, etc.) as they are used in your application.
 Select Branch: Choose the branch you want to deploy (usually main or master).

-Click on the "Create Web Service" Button: Render will now start building and deploying your application.
+Click on the "Create Web Service" Button: Render will now start building and deploying your application.</br>

 5. Monitor the Deployment
 After creating the web service, Render will automatically build and deploy your application.
 You can monitor the deployment process in the Render dashboard.
-If there are any build errors, they will be displayed here, allowing you to debug.
+If there are any build errors, they will be displayed here, allowing you to debug.</br>

 6. Access Your Application
 Once the deployment is successful, Render will provide you with a URL (e.g., https://your-app-name.onrender.com).
-Use this URL to access your deployed application.
+Use this URL to access your deployed application.</br>

 7. Additional Settings
 If needed, you can configure Auto Deploys for automatic deployments on new commits to your selected branch.
-You can also set up Custom Domains if you want to use your domain name.
+You can also set up Custom Domains if you want to use your domain name.</br>

 8. Debugging Issues
 If you encounter any issues, check the logs in the Render dashboard.
 You can access logs by clicking on your service and then selecting the "Logs" tab.